LogoLogo

 1. Quickstart

-At its core, eOracle is an open infrastructure platform that empowers developers to build secure blockchain backed by Ethereum's battle-tested security model. eOracle creates a foundation for specialized data services that combine deep domain expertise with unmatched cryptoeconomic security.
+At its core, EO is an open infrastructure platform that empowers developers to build secure blockchain backed by Ethereum's battle-tested security model.
+EO creates a foundation for specialized data services that combine deep domain expertise with unmatched cryptoeconomic security.

 Smart contracts are powerful tools for executing transparent, immutable logic.
 However, to reach their full potential, they need reliable access to real-world data.
 Blockchain serve as the critical bridge between blockchain systems and external data sources, enabling smart contracts to interact with the world beyond their native blockchain.